CyFio/Lesnov-sDRGProjects/README.md

 ---
 > I put my mods source here.
 Content/_DRGModding/_Frameworks is used for the most of BPs, so please contain that.
 >
 > I don't allow to release my un-released mods from here.
-Please don't do comissions based on my mods.
+---
 ## Mod_FullArmorBosco
 <details>
   <summary>Add FA-Bosco to perform several new actions for Bosco.
 Doesn't contain any audio file due to license.  </summary>